nfch211/automation-for-data-entry/README.md

 It could be really done without understanding any foundamentals of programming language, in my case, i was using python.

-The algorithm of how it works is that
-*converted the pdf into docx,
-*named these files as same as the pdf.
-Then, i *extracted all the information as mentioned from the docx *saved these information to an excel file by a python script
-* with its' file names i could track back and link these information to the pdfs.
+The algorithm of how it works is that converted the pdf into docx, named these files as same as the pdf.
+Then, i extracted all the information as mentioned from the docx saved these information to an excel file by a python script, with its' file names i could track back and link these information to the pdfs.

 Finally, whenever i needed to input these information as requested, all I need to do was simply to copy and paste.